What would it be like if you could take breaks from everything that pulls on you, weighs you down, and demands your attention?

 “It is incredible to be a part of this course and this group!
 Between the content that Shelagh is presenting and all of the additional ideas that are being shared, my awareness/appreciation of nature is really expanding.
 So very inspiring!
 So many simple things we can do that can bring so much joy!" – Carol Shoji, British Columbia, Canada

-No matter what your connection to nearby nature (or lack of connection), this shared adventure will add new dimensions to your experience of your living habitat.
-You're welcome to join us in this 8-week online course!
+No matter what your connection to nearby nature (or lack of connection), this shared adventure will add new dimensions to how you experience your living habitat.

 Enrollment is now open for February 24, 2020 start date.
 Click here for more info and to enroll.